All Tech Field Day Events

 Incident Analysis Under Minutes, with Catchpoint Internet Performance Monitoring

 In commerce, digital experience is synonymous with brand experience.
-Whether a company is selling cars, coffee, or candy, providing a positive customer experience is a non-negotiable part of the deal.
+Whether a company sells cars, coffee, or candy, providing a positive customer experience is non-negotiable.

-Faced with non-stop competition, enterprises across sectors are trying hand over fist to create the most personalized experiences for their end users.
+Enterprises across the IT sector are striving to create the most personalized experiences for their consumers.
 But their good intent is challenged by an obstacle course of unpredictable factors.

 “Slow is the new down,” Brandon DeLap, Sr. Solutions Engineer at Catchpoint Systems, comments during a session at the AppDev Field Day event in Silicon Valley.
 “People don’t necessarily complain on Twitter about a complete DNS failure page, but they do complain if a page is taking 20 to 30 seconds to load, or log in”.